Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Introduction

 \section{Introduction}

-The transmission line paradigm is central to circuit quantum electrodynamics \cite{blais_circuit_2021} (cQED): superconducting transmission lines can act as coherent quantum buses enabling chip-scale and modular connectivity \cite{kurpiers_deterministic_2018, axline_-demand_2018,leung_speed_2017}; they realize one-dimensional waveguide-QED platforms for superconducting artificial atoms~\cite{abdumalikov_electromagnetically_2010,van_loo_photon-mediated_2013,sheremet_waveguide_2023}; they realize one-dimensional resonators and provide microwave wiring for control and readout; and, when viewed as distributed electromagnetic reservoirs, they form structured environments that can be engineered to tailor open-system dynamics, including collective decay, entanglement generation, and reservoir engineering \cite{paladino_josephson_2003, lalumiere_input-output_2013,kannan_-demand_2023,zanner_coherent_2022,ferreira_collapse_2021}.
-A finite transmission line can therefore play qualitatively different physical roles within the same superconducting-circuit platform, and which effective description is appropriate depends on the operating regime.
+The transmission line paradigm is central to circuit quantum electrodynamics (cQED) \cite{blais_quantum-information_2007,majer_coupling_2007,filipp_multimode_2011,blais_circuit_2021}: superconducting transmission lines can act as coherent quantum busses enabling chip-scale and modular connectivity \cite{kurpiers_deterministic_2018, axline_-demand_2018,leung_speed_2017}; they realize one-dimensional waveguide-QED platforms for superconducting artificial atoms~\cite{abdumalikov_electromagnetically_2010,van_loo_photon-mediated_2013,sheremet_waveguide_2023}; they serve as one-dimensional resonators and provide microwave wiring for control and readout; and when viewed as distributed electromagnetic reservoirs, they form structured environments that can be engineered to tailor open-system dynamics, including strong coupling \cite{ao_extremely_2023}, non-Markovian dynamics \cite{yang_modeling_2026}, collective decay, phase transitions \cite{giacomelli_exact_2026}, entanglement generation and revival \cite{ferreira_collapse_2021}, teleportation \cite{yam_quantum_2026}, and reservoir engineering \cite{paladino_josephson_2003, lalumiere_input-output_2013,kannan_-demand_2023,zanner_coherent_2022}.
+Transmission lines can therefore play qualitatively different physical roles within the same superconducting-circuit platform, and the appropriate effective description depends on the operating regime.